Turkey Keema Matar Curry – Traditions Old and New

 Keema Matar curry is a ground meat and peas curry that’s very popular in South Asia.
 Traditionally in India, this slow-cooked dish is made with mutton and is served at special occasions.
 I have reworked the traditional recipe, taken a couple of shortcuts and used my favourite protein, turkey mince.
 Make extra and freeze some of this turkey keema

 Keema Matar curry can be spotted on Indian restaurant menus around the world.
-While popular across the South Asian sub-continent, this dish’s roots can be traced back to the Mughal empire courts to a time when they ruled India.
+While popular across the South Asian sub-continent, you can trace this dish’s roots back to the Mughal empire courts to a time when they ruled India.
 “Keema” literally means ground meat and “

 Disclaimer: I have been compensated by Canadian Turkey as part of their #TryTurkeyToday campaign to share with you my fondness for this very Canadian ingredient.
 As always the narrative and opinion is mine.

 I love reworking traditional Indian recipes to make them easier to recreate in my Canadian kitchen.
 The shortcuts I take though never compromise on